Debt collection rights

 The Fair Debt Collection Practices Act (FDCPA) governs third-party debt collectors — agencies that buy or service debts originated by someone else.
 Within 30 days of the collector's first contact, you can send a written 'validation request' demanding they prove (1) the debt amount, (2) the original creditor's identity, (3) that you in fact owe it, and (4) that the debt is within the statute of limitations.
 Until the collector responds with documentation, they must cease collection activity (including credit-reporting in some interpretations).

 For medical debt specifically, additional protections apply: medical debt under $500 is no longer reported to credit bureaus (industry policy), paid medical debt is removed from credit reports (industry policy), and the CFPB has proposed eliminating medical debt from credit reports entirely.
-Cumulative effect: a validation letter is often enough to make a junk-bought medical debt go away, simply because the collector can't produce the original itemized bill and chain-of-custody.
+Cumulative effect: a validation letter is often enough to resolve debts purchased by third-party debt buyers, because the buyer may not have access to the original itemized bill or full chain-of-custody documentation.

 How to spot it on a bill